blackeagle1111/LABusTimer/README.md

   4. Display the direction of two points that a user is concerned about.

 Tools:
-  A. AngularJS
+  1. AngularJS
-  B. Ionic
+  2. Ionic
-  C. Cordova
+  3. Cordova
-  D. Gmaps
+  4. Gmaps

 Flatform: